-Overtime: Funding from this line item will be utilized to pay premium and non-premium overtime costs to commissioned, civilian, and administrative staff associated with conducting eligible activities to meet the goals and objectives of this program.
+Overtime: Funding from this line item will be utilized to pay premium and non-premium overtime costs to commissioned, civilian, supervisory and administrative staff associated with conducting eligible activities to meet the goals and objectives of this program.
 Funding in this line item shall not exceed 15% of the Basic Award amount.
 This calculation is based off historical expenditures for the MCSAP Basic, Border and New Entrant programs with an anticipated increase of eligible activity by non-federally funded employees working overtime on MCSAP.
+The total amount is subject to change based on needs and availability.

 Match: Salaries for non-federally funded employees whom perform MCSAP eligible activities.
 These employees are full-time Officers and Civilian staff with the NMSP-CVEB, funded by the New Mexico State General fund and conduct CMV inspections and other MCSAP eligible activities.
 The actual hourly rates will range from \$12.63/hour - \$36.00/hour.
-Please note that the identified officers above are for illustrative purposes only to meet the constraints of the formula tables.
-In fact, DPS employs over a 100 general funded positions whose activities are 80-95% MCSAP eligible.
+Please note that the number of staff identified above are for illustrative purposes only to meet the constraints of the formula tables.
+In fact, DPS employs over one-hundred and fifty (150) general funded positions whose activities are 80-95% MCSAP eligible.
 Match may be drawn from any of these employees.
 Match from specific activities will not be duplicated for other grant match purposes or for maintenance of effort.